cnichte/basic-electron-typescript-react-starter/README.md

 works

-### update for outdated packages
+### UPDATE OUTDATED PACKAGES

 ```bash
 npx npm-check-updates
 ```

-there is some outdated stuff
+there is some outdated stuff...

 ```bash
  @typescript-eslint/eslint-plugin   ^5.0.0  →   ^7.8.0